Florida officials say dozens unaccounted for in beachfront building collapse | Science-Environment

 "There were garage underground issues related to that, to make sure that it was done soundly," Kesl said.
 "And, to my understanding, there were some cracks from that project - minor cracks - that were just patched up.
 Nothing, based on my understanding, to the magnitude that would indicate that there was a structural problem that could result in something so catastrophic."
 Surfside Mayor Charles Burkett said construction work was being done on the roof of the Champlain Towers South but there was no indication that it caused the collapse.

 "It's hard to imagine how this could have happened," Burkett told reporters.
 "Buildings just don't fall down."
-Burkett said that part of the building with balconies facing the beach "pancaked" where one floor appears to have fallen atop another, cascading down.
+Burkett said that part of the building with balconies facing the beach collapsed, with one floor appearing to have fallen atop another, cascading down.

 "The back of the building, probably a third or more, is totally pancaked," he said.
 Resident Barry Cohen and his wife were rescued from the building.